-In this article, we will show you how to add the WordPress logout link to your navigation menu, as well as to other areas of your site.
+In this article, we will show you how to add a WordPress log out link to your navigation menu and other strategic areas of your site.

 The Log Out Link for WordPress